 82 I do own copyrights of music, most of which are in collections since it cost less to do it that way.

 83 I incorporated my business in the middle of 2006.
-I am officially the CEO of my corporation and the president of any companies I create, though I’m the only shareholder.
+I am officially the President and CEO of my corporation, and the president of any companies I create, even though I’m the only shareholder.

 84 I started blogging in 2005 for my business and lost all the articles in 2006 when the host’s servers crashed.
-I was able to recover all my posts one at a time (thank you Google) and that’s when I decided to be a more dedicated and smarter blogger.
+I was able to recover all my posts one at a time (thank you Internet Database), and that’s when I decided to be a more dedicated and smarter blogger.

 85 As a consultant, I have either traveled to or worked with people in at least 11 states.
 I also worked with someone in the United Arab Emirates on a major health care project, though I got to stay home for that one.
 Let’s put it this way; there are 5 hospitals in that area that wouldn’t have had a charge capture system without me.